-What gives you the drive and passion to do what you do - what is your WHY?
+What gives you the drive/passion to do what you do?
+In other words, what is your WHY?

 HOW do you get your mission out into the world?

-If you could go back in time, what year would you travel to and why?
+If you could go back in time, what year would you travel to?

-What’s the craziest thing you’ve ever done and would you do it again?
+What is the scariest thing you’ve ever done and would you do it again?

-Andi Wickman is a Personality Based Marketing strategist, helping struggling business owners go from unknown to influential by leveraging their personality.
-She does this through 1:1 coaching.
-Her mission is to elevate.
-To lift those who are ready, into the entrepreneur world.
+Andi Wickman is on a mission is to help elevate women.
+To lift them into the entrepreneur world.
 To hold their hand when they think they can’t go bigger.
-To help them see the fire within them.
-To help them get their mission out to the world.
+To help them realize the fire within themselves.
+To help them share their mission with the world.

 You can hang out with her in her Facebook group for kick-ass women who are building empires while having fun!
 The group is for the passionate, high achieving business owner who wants to collaborate with high level entrepreneurs.